leabs/codewell-newsletter-popup/_site/Readme.md

 # Codewell.cc Newsletter Popup Template

-Converting a .png mockup design to a responsive HTML static webpage.
+[Codewell.cc](https://www.codewell.cc/) challenge converting a .png mockup design to a responsive HTML static webpage.
 This uses jekyll to generate the page and bulma css framework for some basic styling.

 See it live [here.](https://naughty-carson-91e39f.netlify.app/)